lalaithion/BinaryVisualization/README.md

 Our goal initially will be to create a working prototype in C++ using OpenGL.
 Then, depending on how much time we have left, we will explore creating an desktop application (on some or all of the major platforms) or a web app.

-This tool could be used for applications such as data mining,
+This tool could be used for applications such as data mining, packet analysis and malware detection.

 ## Vision Statement
 Ever wanted to look like a hacker, but sadly the movies always look cooler than what you actually do?
 This tool is both useful for looking at data and super sweet.